thijsrijpert/php-development-kit/README.md

 # php-development-kit
-The PHP Development Kit is a project to port the core interfaces and classes of Java to PHP.
+The PHP Development Kit is a project to port the core interfaces and classes of OpenJDK to PHP.

 Project is a Work in Progress and should not be used in production for now.